Pianonic/Moodle-File-Downloader/README.md

 ## Features

 - Automatic extraction of file names from Moodle course page
-- Sanitization of file names for legal and safe use
+- Sanitization of file names
 - Creation of a zip archive for organized file storage

 ## Requirements